 San Francisco brand Allbirds, most famous for its streamlined merino wool trainers, works to reduce the carbon footprint of its manufacturing processes, and alerts consumers to the carbon number of its products.
 Take its Dasher performance shoe, formed from sugarcane and tree fibres, which encompasses 9 kg of carbon dioxide per pair, estimated by the brand to be nearly 30 per cent lower than the average trainer.
 Or its t-shirt, made from waste fibres from the shells of Canadian snow crabs, which has a footprint approximately 20 per cent lower than a standard polyester design.

 Allbirds is intent on sharing its findings and innovations with the wider retail and apparel industry.
-Its sugarcane EVA material, used to make its SweetFoam™ soles, is used by Reebok, Timberland and Ugg.
-In celebration of Earth Day 2021, the label is also releasing an open-source version of its carbon footprint calculator at FreeTheFootprint.com, to allow other labels to use its technology.
-Its also calling on brands to be more transparent about the carbon footprint they generate during manufacturing.
+Its sugarcane EVA material, used to make its SweetFoam™ soles, is used by Reebok, Timberland and Ugg and in May 2020, the label announced a revolutionary brand partnership with Adidas, to create sustainable fashion with the lowest possible carbon footprint.
+In celebration of Earth Day 2021, Allbirds released an open-source version of its carbon footprint calculator at FreeTheFootprint.com, to allow other labels to use its technology.
+Its also called on brands to be more transparent about the carbon footprint they generate during manufacturing.
+At the G7 summit in Cornwall in 2021, the brand also etched a pair of giant footsteps in the sand of the beach opposite its coastal location, to urge world leaders in attendance to ‘walk the walk’ when it comes to sustainability.

 Another sure fire way to reduce your carbon footprint – reducing the distance that manufacturing components and finished pieces travel around the world – is to shop from brands that produce in studios and ateliers local to you.